mobie/mobie.github.io/tutorials/mobie_project_creator.md

 ## MoBIE python

-The [MoBIE python library](https://github.com/mobie/mobie-utils-python) offers better for support for large images, more control and support for all features of the spec, including grid transformations, region displays and spot sources.
+The [MoBIE python library](https://github.com/mobie/mobie-utils-python) offers better support for large images, more control and support for all features of the spec, including grid transformations, region displays and spot sources.
 You can learn how to uses based on our example notebooks:
 - [create a MoBIE project for CLEM data](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_project.ipynb)
 - [create a MoBIE project for high-throughput microscopy data](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_htm_project.ipynb)